-Bolton says Trump unfit for office as book alleges sweeping misdeeds
+Democrats consider next steps after Bolton revelations on Trump

 At a summer 2019 meeting in New Jersey, Trump made some of his most alarming remarks to date on the media, saying journalists should be jailed so they have to divulge their sources and “should be executed,” Bolton said, according to one excerpt.

-Writing by Susan Heavey; Editing by Chizu Nomiyama
+Reporting by Doina Chiacu and Susan Heavey; Editing by Chizu Nomiyama and Jonathan Oatis